New Federal Data Also Show Enrollment Declines

 Undergraduate enrollment in the United States, widely measured as decreasing for the last six straight years, fell by more than half a percent from fall 2015 to fall 2016, according to newly released data from the National Center for Education Statistics.

-The new federal data show that the total number of students enrolled in college nationally declined from 17 million to 16.9 million during that same period.
+The new federal data report shows that the total number of students enrolled in college nationally declined from 17 million to 16.9 million during that same period.

 The percentage decline was nearly twice as much during the following academic year (meaning total enrollment during the year as compared to just the fall), falling from 20.0 million from 2015-2016 to 19.8 million from 2016-2017.